jrast/littlefs-python/docs/usage.rst

 - A C-Style API which exposes all functions from the library using a minimal wrapper, written in Cython, to access the functions.
-- A pythonic high-level API which offers convenient functions similiar to the ones known for normal files.
-The API is built on the C-Style layer and methods can mostly be mixed and matched if required.
+- A pythonic high-level API which offers convenient functions similiar to the ones known from the :mod:`os` standard library module.

+Both API's can be mixed and matched if required.

 C-Style API
 ===========